-The Silks metaverse will be powered by massive, decentralized data sets representing generations of real thoroughbred bloodlines, historic and current racing results and data representing the birth and development of actual racehorses throughout their lifecycle.
-The digital assets native to the Silks ecosystem will be automatically created on the blockchain in real-time from public data that is published through many sources and verified by the Silks community through consensus and proof of stake.
-These data sets will then be ported to the Silks metaverse by thousands of contributors and used to create an economy and experience that closely corresponds to that of the real world.
-The result will be a game that has the potential to deliver the same excitement felt by actual owners of thoroughbred racehorses and horse farms.
+The Silks metaverse is powered by massive, decentralized data sets representing generations of real thoroughbred bloodlines, historic and current racing results and data representing the birth and development of actual racehorses throughout their lives.
+The digital assets native to the Silks ecosystem are created on the blockchain from public data sourced from verified data sources in the thoroughbred horse system.
+The result is a game that has the potential to deliver the same excitement felt by actual owners of thoroughbred racehorses and horse farms.
 Although Silks horses will exist in the metaverse, their real-life counterparts will allow participants of the platform to track them as they develop, race and breed in the real world.

 WELCOME TO THE NEW GAMING CULTURE.
 WELCOME TO SILKS!